CodeCureAgent: Automatic Classification and Repair of Static Analysis Warnings: Evaluation

-We compare \name{} against two state-of-the-art techniques that also target static analysis warnings by SonarQube. \emph{Sorald}~\cite{Etemadi2023Sorald:Violations} is a rule-based technique that implements fixers for 30 analysis rules.
-When a warning matches a supported rule, Sorald applies the corresponding hand-crafted transformation template.
-This design makes Sorald straightforward and fast on its covered rules, but coverage is inherently limited, and some rules are only partially supported. \emph{CORE}~\cite{Wadhwa2024CORE:LLMs} is a recent LLM-based technique that can target arbitrary warnings, provided the corresponding rules and their documentation are supplied in a metadata file.
-For a fair comparison, we run CORE with the same LLM (GPT-4.1 mini) as \name{}.
+Finally, \emph{CORE}~\cite{Wadhwa2024CORE:LLMs} is a recent LLM-based technique that can target arbitrary warnings, provided the corresponding rules and their documentation are supplied in a metadata file.
 For each warning, CORE queries an LLM to propose multiple alternative patches that are ranked using an LLM.
 Their evaluation counts the warning as ``repaired'' if at least one candidate patch removes the warning, unlike our change approver, which executes three checks (build, warning removal, and testing).
-A key design characteristic of CORE is that it operates on a single source file only.
+A key design characteristic of CORE is that it can modify a single source file only.
+CORE was evaluated on a Python dataset with warnings raised by 52 CodeQL static analysis checks and a subset of Sorald's Java dataset with SonarQube, which is limited to 10 different SonarQube rules.
+We compare against CORE and the other two baselines on our own Java dataset (Section~\ref{s:dataset}), derived from the set of projects used in Sorald, which covers 291 distinct SonarQube rules.
+Comparing against CORE on the Python dataset is beyond the scope of this work, as our implementation of \name{} is specific to Java.
+We discuss the necessary adaptations to support other languages and static analyzers in Section~\ref{s:threats}.

+For a fair comparison, we run iSMELL and CORE with the same LLM (GPT-4.1 mini) as \name{}.